 1. “I’m still not good enough”: this is the most common interpretation of the expression.
 It is used to refer to skills or knowledge that still need to be developed or improved.

-2. “I'm not ready yet”: the expression can also be used to indicate that someone is not yet ready for something, be it a test, a competition or any other task.
+2. “I’m still not ready”: the expression can also be used to indicate that someone is not yet ready for something, whether a test, a competition, or any other task.

-3. “I am not satisfied with my progress”: the expression can be used to indicate dissatisfaction with the progress made in some area or activity.
+3. “I’m not satisfied with my progress”: the expression can be used to indicate dissatisfaction with the progress made in some area or activity.

-4. “I won't settle for my current skill level”: the expression can be used as a reminder that it's important to keep working hard and looking for constant improvement.
+4. “I won’t settle for my current skill level”: the expression can be used as a reminder that it is important to keep working hard and seeking constant improvements.

-Characters who speak Mada Mada
+Characters that say Mada Mada

-Phrases that use the expression 「まだまだ」
+Sentences that use the expression 「まだまだ」

-Below are some Japanese sentences that contain the expression "mada mada":
+See below some sentences in Japanese that contain the expression “mada mada”:

 (まだまだどうでもいい)